Samkr8639/CalculHub/blueprint.md

 2.  **Implement Responsive Breakpoints:** In `home.component.ts`, used the `ngAfterViewInit` lifecycle hook to programmatically set the `slidesPerView` and `spaceBetween` based on the screen width.
 This makes the slider show 1 card on small screens, 2 on medium, and 3 on large screens.
 3.  **Style Navigation and Pagination:** In `home.component.css`, added the `--swiper-theme-color` CSS variable to style the navigation arrows and pagination dots to match the application's red and black theme.

-### Current Change: Implement Home Loan EMI Calculator
+### Current Change: Implement Algebra Calculator

 #### Plan
-The goal is to implement a Home Loan EMI Calculator with a bar chart, following the design of the other calculators.
+The goal is to implement a comprehensive Algebra Calculator with a tabbed interface for solving equations, factoring polynomials, handling complex numbers, and graphing inequalities.

 #### Steps
-1. **Create `home-loan-emi-calculator.component.ts`:** Created the TypeScript file for the Home Loan EMI Calculator component, including signals for inputs, the EMI calculation logic, and Chart.js integration.
+1. **Create `algebra-calculator.component.ts`:** Created the TypeScript file with signals for each calculator's inputs and outputs, and methods for the tab switching and placeholder calculation logic.
-2. **Create `home-loan-emi-calculator.component.html`:** Created the HTML template with input sliders for loan amount, interest rate, and tenure, a results section, and a canvas for the chart.
+2. **Create `algebra-calculator.component.html`:** Created the HTML template with a tabbed navigation and separate panels for each algebra tool.
+Used `@if` blocks to conditionally display the active panel.
-3. **Create `home-loan-emi-calculator.component.css`:** Added CSS to style the component to match the existing calculator designs.
+3. **Create `algebra-calculator.component.css`:** Added CSS to style the tabbed interface, input fields, and results to match the application's theme.
-4. **Integrate into `app.routes.ts`:** Added a new route to make the calculator accessible at `/financial/home-loan-emi-calculator`.
+4. **Integrate into `app.routes.ts`:** Added a new route to make the calculator accessible at `/mathematical/algebra-calculator`.
-5. **Add to Home Page:** Updated `home.component.ts` to include the Home Loan EMI Calculator in the financial calculators list on the home page.
+5. **Add to Home Page:** Updated `home.component.ts` to include the Algebra Calculator in the mathematical calculators list on the home page.
+6. **Update Mathematical Component:** Added the Algebra Calculator to the list of calculators in `mathematical.component.ts`.